riverbed/steelscript-appfwk/docs/analysis.rst

 `Whois` Plugin
 --------------
-Description:

-* Report hosts' average bytes and their detailed information in `Whois` links

-* Add extra column which is derived from columns of input table
+The Whois Plugin provides a very simple view into how to utilize AnalysisTables in the two supported means:

+* custom datasource via subclassing AnalysisTable and AnalysisQuery (as shown above in section :ref:`ClippedWaveTable <clipped wave>`)

-* Use a single function to perform the data preparation of the `AnalysisTable`
+* single python function

+In both cases, the analysis function takes an input table with one column that includes IP addresses, then creates a new column from that with an HTML link to the whois lookup page on the internet.

+This section will go into some details about how to utilize a python function for analysis purposes.

 Define the input table
 ~~~~~~~~~~~~~~~~~~~~~~

-Firstly, We need to define an input table in the report module:
+To start off, we need to define an input table in the report module:

 .. code-block:: python